blackflux/object-scan/README.md

 - `parents` is an array containing all parents as `[parent, grandparent, ...]`.
 Contains parents that are arrays only iff `useArraySelector` is true.
 - `isMatch` is true if exactly matched by at least one key.
 Indicates valid (intermittent) result.
 - `matches` are all needles matching key exactly.
-- `needles` are all needles matching key exactly or any child key.
+- `needles` are all needles matching key exactly or any child key exactly.

 #### filterFn